IBM-Cloud/DevOps-Services-Docs/docs/sourcecontrol/index.md

 <a name='jazzscm'></a>
 ## Jazz SCM
 Jazz SCM works well with Eclipse and IBM Rational Team Concert&trade;.
-For information about using Jazz SCM hosted on Bluemix, [see Setting up local Eclipse clients to work with Jazz SCM](/docs/jazz_scm_client).
+For information about using a Jazz SCM repo that is hosted on Bluemix, [see Setting up local Eclipse clients to work with Jazz SCM](/docs/jazz_scm_client).